 Any use of Opana that is outside or above its prescribed therapeutic use can constitute abuse.
 The drug can be easily acquired from pharmacies, hospitals and those patients with prescriptions.
 From here, it is often sold or traded illicitly.

 Standard actions among abusers can include doctor-shopping to secure more than one supply, taking the drug compulsively despite the risks or negatives effects, and the loss of self-control or ability to make sound decisions.
 Abuse can include overuse, tampering with the medication or combining it with other substances to heighten the effects.
 This can be dangerous because Opana is a central nervous system depressant.

 Combining Opana with other medications that have the same effect can be lethal.
 These can include alcohol, sedatives, tranquilizers and other opiates.
 A preoccupation with consuming or obtaining Opana can be an indication that physical and/or psychological dependence have developed.
 Prescription painkiller abuse can devastate lives and lead to overdose and death.

 Opana addiction can have devastating consequences for the patients and their loved ones.
 As with other opiate medications, regular use of Opana can lead to the development of tolerance.
 This is when the body becomes used to the medication, and its effects are diminished.
 At this point, some patients will turn to escalating use or other means of misuse.
 A physical and/or psychological dependence could develop quickly.
 Physical dependence is evident when withdrawal symptoms set in once use is stopped suddenly.
-The Waismann Method of rapid detox offers rapid opiate detox that safely and efficiently minimizes the pain and suffering of withdrawal.
+The Waismann Method of rapid detox offers rapid opiate detox to treat Opana addiction, that safely and efficiently minimizes the pain and suffering of withdrawal.